 - Does anything seem to prompt or worsen symptoms, such as certain foods?

-- Does anything lessen symptoms, such as taking over-the-counter antacids or avoiding certain foods?
+- Does anything lessen symptoms, such as taking nonprescription antacids or not eating certain foods?

 - Are symptoms worse at certain times of the day?